niceguy4/8812au-20210629/README.md

 2. Go to Windows Device Manager, right click on the adapter under Network Adapters, Update Driver, Search automatically for Drivers.
 Restart computer.

-3. Load Kali Linux using VMWare
+3. Load Kali Linux using VMWare.
+This also works in Virtualbox (as of 8/11/2024)

 4. And then follow intructions from https://www.youtube.com/@ka3boosh48 .
 Note, I've included the driver file in github in case mediafire link goes down.